KaraWaldemer/reactNativeDemo/docs/ReactNativeDemo.md

 ## Detriments

-As with most technologies that make developers lives easier, React Native is not without its pitfalls.
+As with most technologies that make developers lives easier, React Native is not without its pitfalls

 ## Performance

-Communication between the API controlling the underlying hardware and the JavaScript on the virtual machine is the crux of the problem.
+Communication between the API controlling the underlying hardware and the JavaScript on the virtual machine is the crux of the problem

 Notes:
 Animations in particular require a lot of communication, slowing the application down.